OpenCloses in 55 days

 Activities funded

-- Research projects on the social participation of people with disabilities
+- Research projects documenting the housing and residential services available to people with disabilities in Quebec

 Documents Needed